cyriinn/cyriinn/README.md

 # 💫 About Me:
 🌱 I’m currently learning PHP <br>
-👯 I’m looking forward to contribute as cyber security intern
+👯 I’m looking forward to contribute as Cybersecurity Intern